mickfuzz/phd4/_posts/thesis_chapters/2022-9-5-Results-Missions.md

 <<<
 MOVE THIS TO THE METHODOLOGY CHAPTER - CREATE A SUMMARY AT THE TOP OF THE CHAPTER

-## Analysis of Findings - Game Design Patterns as Missions
+## Chapter overview

+The working title of this chapter is Missions.
+Originally the focus was to link with the use of

-This section starts with a Vignette which begins the process of analysing the use of design patterns as a tool in game making process.
+This section starts with a Vignette of parent child interaction in game making process.
+The vignette is used to introduce an overview of interpersonal dimensions of the learning happening (from 3 planes / foci).
+The activity of the focal pair is compared to activity of other groupings.

+The chapter then focuses on the use of game design patterns (GDPs) by participants in these interactions and then in reference to wider cultural and personal planes of activity.

+The working definition of GDPs explored in the literature review and enhanced in the design chapter is augmented with analysis of specific examples of their use by participants in practice.

 ### Vignette A